pawlaszczyk/fqlite/README.md

 ### Official Project Webpage

-Check out the latest binary version (as a runnable jar-Archive) from the official project homepage
+Check out the latest binary version (for Intel as well as ARM-based systems) from the official project homepage

 https://www.staff.hs-mittweida.de/~pawlaszc/fqlite/

 ### Technical Background

-On overview article highlighting the technical background of FQLite can be retrieved from
+An overview article highlighting the technical background of FQLite can be retrieved from

 https://conceptechint.net/index.php/CFATI/article/view/17/6